tustin2121/James_Somerton_Transcripts/_videos/5OxH1rqBAgw.md

 <compare>
 <james {% include timecode %}>

 <mark>Himmler was forced to briefly abandon the attack in August of 1936.
 Some gay bars were allowed to reopen and the police were ordered not to mess with foreign homosexuals during the Olympic games in Berlin.
-The reprise<sup>[sic: reprieve]</sup> ended quickly though once the Olympics ended.</mark>
+The reprise<sup class="add">[sic: reprieve]</sup> ended quickly though once the Olympics ended.</mark>

 </james>
 <from {% include citation for=page.cite.plagiarized.pink_triangle at="p.110-111" %}>